Jayson Gaddis: Founder of The Relationship School

 32:34.67 – Jayson Gaddis

-Um, because he was so into connecting and just playing outside and um, all the other things that kids you know used to be able to do without phones.
-There was so much facility to just be outside and just find imagination, play and our kids’ imaginations are so good because we never let them watch.
-Movies.
+Because he was so into connecting and just playing outside.
+All the other things that kids used to be able to do without phones.
+There was so much facility to just be outside and just find imagination, play and our kids’ imaginations are so good because we never let them watch movies.
 His first movie was when he was 11 years old.
-Um, and people think I’m nuts right? and it’s like no and it was like the first movie I think was the sound of music and it got a little intense at the end you know the ending of that movie is super intense but again a good challenge for us.
+And people think I’m nuts, right?
+And it’s like no. It was the first movie I think was the sound of music, and it got a little intense at the end you know the ending of that movie is super intense but again a good challenge for us.

 32:57.30 – Brian David Crane